oracle-devrel/terraform-oci-arch-magento-mds/README.md

 This Terraform code spins up one or more Oracle Cloud Infrastructure (OCI) instances after creating the required OCI networking components, deploys Magento on the instance(s) and creates a MySQL Database System (with High Availability if desired).

-For more details on the architecture, see [_Deploy Magento CMS on Oracle Linux with MySQL Database Service_](https://docs.oracle.com/en/solutions/magento-with-mds/)

 ## Prerequisites

 - Permission to `manage` the following types of resources in your Oracle Cloud Infrastructure tenancy: `vcns`, `internet-gateways`, `route-tables`, `security-lists`, `subnets`, `mysql-family`, and `instances`.